Join us for an adventure in flavor!

 • Salt & pepper

-While your skillet is getting hot (we recommend cast iron, but you can also use non-stick), finely chop ginger and garlic.
-Mix them in a bowl with soy sauce, sambal oelek and brown sugar… the magical firecracker sauce!
+1. Prep: While my skillet is heating up (I prefer cast iron, but non-stick works too), I finely chop some ginger and garlic.
+Then, I mix them in a bowl with soy sauce, sambal oelek, and brown sugar to make the magical firecracker sauce.

-Once the skillet is hot, add in some olive oil, then sear the salmon skin side down for 4-5 minutes.
+2. Sear salmon: Next, I season my salmon with a little olive oil, salt, and pepper.
+Once the skillet is hot, I add some olive oil, then I sear the salmon skin side down for about 4-5 minutes.
+After that, I flip the salmon and cook it for another 3-4 minutes.

-Add in your sauce, swish everything together, generously spooning the sauce all over the salmon.
-And… done!
+3. Add sauce: Then, I pour in the sauce, give everything a good mix, and generously spoon the sauce all over the salmon.
+Done!

 Firecracker salmon cooking in a cast iron skillet.